eclipse-fog05/fog05/INSTALL.md

 ### IMPORTANT
 Current know limitations:
-- no migration of LXD/VMs
+- no migration of LXDs
 - there is a bug in the Linux Bridge plugin that does not allow to create VxLAN